 Does the program interview international applicants?

 Yes, international students residing in the U.S. are eligible for in-person interviews if selected by the admissions committee.
-Selected applicants residing outside of the U.S. will be interviewed via Skype or phone.
+Selected applicants residing outside of the U.S. will be interviewed via Zoom.

 Is financial support available?

 Yes.
 All students who are admitted are offered full tuition coverage and a stipend.
 Financial support is guaranteed for five years as long as the student maintains good standing.

 Yes, graduate students are eligible for the Indiana University health insurance.

 Is the TOEFL required for international applicants?